mjauvin/wn-stripe-plugin/README.md

         });
     }
     ==
-    {# page twig code here #}
+    {# twig markup for the page here #}
     ...
+***Note: the $postData variable above is a reference, so it can be modified from within your hook function.

-Here is an example to setup the postData for the stripe charges API call from a hook:
+Here is a complete working example on how to setup the postData for the stripe charges API call from a hook:

-    title = "test"
+    title = "test payment page"
-    url = "/test"
+    url = "/payment"
-    layout = "no-banner"
+    layout = "default"
     is_hidden = 0

+    [viewBag]
+    redirectUrl = "/thankyou"
+    emailAddress = "user@domain.tld"
+    orderAmount = 24.95
+    orderDescription = "Order Description from viewBag"

     [stripe]
     isTestMode = true